Proofreading tips and tricks can help you write more readable, clear, and concise material.

 Final Checks

-Your introduction and conclusion are the first and last things your readers will see, and they need to help respectfully guide your readers toward an understanding of your message and confirm that message in their minds.
+Your introduction and conclusion are the first and last things your readers will see, and they need to help respectfully guide your reader toward an understanding of your message and confirm that message in their mind.
 Review each of these carefully for simplicity and readability.

 40. Verify References and Citations

-Although this should be addressed in the earlier editing processes, take a quick look back over the references and citations to ensure they follow the proper style guide and are accurate.
+Although a major part of earlier editing processes, take a quick look back over your references and citations to ensure they follow the proper style guide and are accurate.

 41. Check the Table of Contents